appuio/component-openshift4-authentication/README.md

-# Commodore Component: OpenShift 4 OAuth
+# Commodore Component: OpenShift 4 Authentication

 This is a [Commodore](https://docs.syn.tools/commodore/index.html) Component which allows to manage the **OAuth configuration on an OpenShift 4 cluster**.